radstevee/packed/README.md

 **All Pull requests and Issues are welcome!**

-Packed is extensible by using/creating Packed plugins, which can hook into resource pack saving (and after).
+Packed is extensible by using/creating Packed hook, which can hook into resource pack saving (and after) and adding of elements.
 For an example, check out [negative spaces](https://github.com/radstevee/packed/blob/v1/packed-negative-spaces/).

 ## Examples